lukasbm/blog/content/posts/hydra-wandb-setup/index.md

 By the time you write your paper and create the graphs and figures your entire workflow has become so messy that your productivity grinds to a painful halt.

-If you want to pride yourself as a good researcher that publishes high quality, reproducible code, you might want to stick around as we explore how we can employ two technologies to transform your workflow, without having to rewrite anything!
+If this sounds familiar, you might want to stick around as we explore how we can employ two technologies to transform your workflow, without having to rewrite anything!

 ## Current Problems